From a Catholic correspondent:

-You can click here to view the extract if you’re interested.
-Like most Catholic literature I found it interminably dull, and I don’t intend to interact with it specifically here.
-I just want to point out, more generally, a few problems with taking catholicity in the Nicene Creed to imply communion with Rome:
+The extract, unfortunately, is no longer available.
+Suffice to say, like most Catholic literature I found it interminably dull—and I don’t intend to interact with it here.
+Rather, I want to point out a few more general problems with taking catholicity in the Nicene Creed to imply communion with Rome:

 Consider these two statements:

 - C: “In the fourth century, the term catholic church referred to the body of churches in communion with the bishop of Rome.”